-This cocoa spiced pork tenderloin is made with a simple dry rub seasoning; cinnamon, cocoa, powder and chili powder, coriander and allspice.
-Top with a fruity pineapple salsa for a delicious contrast in flavors!
+This cocoa spiced pork tenderloin with pineapple salsa is made with a simple dry rub seasoning; cinnamon, cocoa, powder and chili powder, coriander and allspice.
+Top with a fruity salsa for a delicious contrast in flavors!

 Yeah, I agree!
 Then we go on making old folk jokes…it’s ok since they ARE older than us!
 Lol

 When Alan tasted this pork tenderloin pineapple salsa dish his reaction was super cute.

 “OMG, babe, this is AH-MAZ-ZING!”
 I knew he wasn’t just being nice after my sad story.

 He really likes to add a little heat to his foods, and I like to cool it down, so this is the perfect meal that makes both of us happy.

 Give this a try won’t you?!
 You can also use this rub on beef tenderloin with the same tasty results!

 - 2-3 tablespoons fresh cilantro, chopped

 - 1 teaspoon ground coriander